akashshah59/BankingFraudDetector/README.md

 ## Further problems to address

 The major problem that arises with such issues is that of scale.
-There is a high chance that this recommendation engine would generate false alerts.
-Further research must incorporate a mechanism to narrow down our search space , and use Machine Learning to better see which patterns in the graphs must be taken seriously.
+There is a high chance that this recommendation engine would generate **false alerts**.
+Further research must incorporate a mechanism to narrow down our search space , and use Machine Learning techniques like **Graphical Convulutional Networks** to better see which patterns in the graphs must be taken seriously.